DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 # Build an own board

-Download `DAC ADC PWM IO - Board Schematic.zip` and `DAC ADC PWM IO - STM32 Code.zip`
+Download `DAC ADC PWM IO - Board Schematic` and `DAC ADC PWM IO - STM32 Code` folder.
-Extract them.
-Inside the `DAC ADC PWM IO - Board Schematic.zip` file, there is a `.csv` Bill Of Materials list with article numbers from Mouser Electronics.
+Inside the `DAC ADC PWM IO - Board Schematic` folder, there is a `.csv` Bill Of Materials list with article numbers from Mouser Electronics.
 I have been using `KiCad` to create these files and I used `https://jlcpcb.com` to give them the `gerber` files from the `DAC ADC PWM IO - Board Schematic` folder.

 To program the board, use a `ST-LINK-V2` programmer to program the board with `STM32CubeIDE 1.5.0`.